Neuropizza with the Rankin lab

 Rudy North Lecture Theatre, Djavad Mowafaghian Centre for Brain Health 2215 Wesbrook Mall, Vancouver

 Our ability to sequence movements and actions in response to unpredictable environmental events underlies our rich and adaptive behavioral repertoire.
-Such flexible behaviors contrast with overtrained, or automatic, motor sequences […]
+Such flexible behaviors contrast with overtrained, or automatic, motor sequences directed at specific tasks and executed the same way every time.
+We probed how neural circuits underlie these distinct forms of motor sequence execution by […]

 Learn More